Listen to the More Recipes About Music & Food Spotify Playlist

 Light one chimney full of charcoal.
 When all charcoal is lit and covered with gray ash, pour out and arrange coals on one side of the charcoal grate.
 Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
 Alternatively, set half the burners on a gas grill to the highest heat setting, cover, and preheat for 10 minutes.
 Clean and oil grilling grate.

 Place the breasts directly over the charcoal and grill for 7 minutes or until they take on a nice char but are not burnt.
 Flip chicken and cook for another 7 minutes.
 Check for an internal temperature of 150°F with an instant-read thermometer.
 If they are below this temperature, place the breasts on the cool side of the grill with the thickest part facing the charcoal.
 Cover with the vent holes over the chicken, and let cook for 10 minutes more.
-Keep checking the temperature until chicken reaches 150°F. Remove from grill, place on a plate, and cover with foil.
-Let rest 10 minutes.
+Keep checking the temperature until the chicken reaches 150°F. Remove from grill, place on a plate, and cover with foil.
+Let rest for 10 minutes.

 2 tablespoons butter